younatics/YNExpandableCell/README.md

 ### Cocoapods

-YNDropDownMenu is available through [CocoaPods](http://cocoapods.org).
+YNExpandableCell is available through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following line to your Podfile:

 ```ruby